-Surf Lessons & Ocean Therapy
+Surf Lessons & Ocean Connection

 I started teaching surfing as a professional instructor about 8 years ago.
 Quickly I started seeing within my students the positive impact surf could have on their physical and emotional (and dare I say it) spiritual well being too.
 This wasn’t limited to any one particular type of person, the sport aspect was often just a pathway for people to connect deeply with the ocean’s raw power.
 Once they connected with them selves and the ocean, they’re surfing improved massively.

 The technical side of surfing can be an incredible way of keeping the linear logical mind happy and distracted while the soul can get some much needed peace and expression in a wild element.
 I know that probably sounds like a contradiction, and to the logical mind it is.
 What opens up in the space of surfing is a pure form of moving meditation and merging, a dance with the Ocean.